kuentodocs/kuentodocs.github.io/franzlab/workflows/digitization.md

 {: .highlight }
 New secimens should be **accessioned** before digitization.

-## Proactive Digitization
-Specimens collected in current projects.

-1. Accession the specimens (coordinate with collection managers)
-2. Generate collecting event codes and add them to the labels, when possible
-3. Digitize the specimens in [Specify 7](https://entomology.specify.ku.edu/)

 ### Digitizing specimens

 - Access the Specify [KUEntoPinned](https://entomology.specify.ku.edu) instance.
 Coordinate with collection managers to get access.